k-nuth/docs/content/user_guide/run_the_node.md

 *Initialize the databases and let the IBD run.*

 ## Choose your configuration file:
-The configuration files are listed on the [Bitprim Node Configuration Files](../configuration_files/bitcoincash_testnet.md) section.
+The configuration files are listed on the [Knuth Node Configuration Files](../configuration_files/bitcoincash_testnet.md) section.

-The configuration file will be passed to the Bitprim node using the argument `-c /path/to/file`
+The configuration file will be passed to the Knuth node using the argument `-c /path/to/file`

 For this example I'm going to use the one for the `Bitcoin Cash Testnet`.